sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 <br>

-The $n$s have cancelled out..!
+The $n$s have cancelled out!
 The ratio of frequencies, $r$, only depends on the number of semitones between the two notes, $k$.
-This explains why an interval
-such as a third sounds like a third even as you move it up and down the keyboard: the $n$ may change, but the $k$ stays the same,
+This explains why in equal temperament an interval such as a third has the same character even as you move it up and down the keyboard: the $n$ may change, but the $k$ stays the same,